How to Sort Your LEGO Collection (5 Proven Methods)

 Method 2: Sort by Color (For Display Builders)

-Sorting by color gets criticized often, but it has legitimate uses—specifically for builders who work with color-controlled palettes or create display pieces where aesthetics matter most.
+Sorting LEGO by color gets criticized often, but it has legitimate uses—specifically for builders who work with color-controlled palettes or create display pieces where aesthetics matter most.

 Why it can work: If you’re building something in medium azure and white only, having all medium azure pieces together lets you see your full palette at once.
 It’s also visually satisfying—your storage becomes almost decorative.